 The cost of organized trips on the Camino de Santiago

 The organized trips on the Camino de Santiago are to make the pilgrimage to your tastes, but with the assistance of a specialized travel agency.
 Companies, like ours, help you plan it and take care of all the logistical details (hotels on the Camino de Santiago, meals, baggage transport, assistance vehicle, etc.).

 The price of doing an organized trip varies depending on the route you choose and the time you spend on the pilgrim route.
 As well as the extra services you want to take (insurance, extra nights, transfers to the exit point, etc.).

-As a guideline, we tell you, for example, to do an organized trip on the Camino Portugues from Tui It is one of the services that people request most, after the one from Sarria.
+As a guideline, we tell you, for example, to do an organized trip from Tui to Santiago de Compostela it is one of the services that people request most, after the Camino de Santiago from Sarria.
 In Santiago Ways, making the way from Tui has a price of 505 euros per person, plus additional services.

 The price is calculated to spend 8 days and 7 nights on the pilgrim route.
 If you want to lengthen or shorten the stay, the cost of doing the road may vary.

 However, we are one of the companies that offer the most transparent services on the Camino de Santiago.
 So, on our website, you can see how much it costs to do the Camino de Santiago with us.
 You can consult them on the link, clicking on the section that interests you.